-- Announcements main channel essentials only! - Off-Topic your random noise - Questions-{contributions, essays, lectures, tech} - Team-XYZ (public): Main communication hub for your team - Accessible to all; others can help / learn - Use to leave an evidence trail of you work. - Use to integrate with (learn from / help) other teams - All communication in English - DO NOT USE WHATSAPP, EMAIL, TELEGRAM, ... (and not even Signal) - In person / video call?
-Post short summary on Mattermost
+- Announcements main channel, low traffic, essentials only! - Questions ask (answer!) questions here - We may create some more sub-channels here - Team-XYZ (public): Main communication hub for your team - Accessible to all; others can help / learn - Use to leave an evidence trail of you work. - Use to integrate with (learn from / help) other teams - All communication in English - MINIMIZE USE OF WHATSAPP, EMAIL, TELEGRAM, ... (and not even Signal) - In person / video call?
+Post short summary on Mattermost - Off-Topic your random noise